 Once you're on campus, you'll have access to a great support system of people and tools to help you prepare for co-op right away.
 If you're in a Stream 4 program, the job search and interview process begins in your first month of classes, so it's a smart idea to take stock of your experience and skills and develop a résumé before you arrive — it will definitely give you a head start!

-Get started by checking out our how-to guides.
+Get started by checking out our available resources.

 How does WatPD-Engineering support co-op?